FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 1. The website verifies the authenticator response
 1. The user is logged in

 Whenever the user authenticates against the relevant authenticator, that is an "authorization gesture".
-Even thoguh "gesture" implies movement, it could be a biometric means like Touch ID, using a PIN, or any other method that an authenticator offers.
+Even though "gesture" implies movement, it could be a biometric means like Touch ID, using a PIN, or any other method that an authenticator offers.

 In general terms, there are two types of authenticators: